iloveyii/hockey-data/README.md

 ## COMPONENT - ShlGrid

-- To use the reusable component ShlGrid in your own project, simply copy frontend/
-- The frontend/ShlGrid to your project and use it as
+- To use the reusable component ShlGrid in your own project, simply copy `frontend/ShlGrid` to your project and use it as

 ```
   <DataGrid rows={data} columns={columns} />